Donald Trump says he will go to Atlanta Thursday to be booked on Georgia charges

 "I have publicly, privately and repeatedly raised concerns about the dangerous overcrowding, dilapidated infrastructure and critical staffing shortages of the jail," he said in July.

-Earlier this month, the county reached a settlement with the family of Lashawn Thompson, who died in the jail's psychiatric wing last year and was found covered in bed bugs.
+This month, the county reached a settlement with the family of Lashawn Thompson, who died in the jail's psychiatric wing last year and was found covered in bedbugs.
 An independent autopsy commissioned by the family found he died from neglect.

 Eighty-seven percent of the jail population is Black and the vast majority have not been convicted, according to the Justice Department.
-Most are waiting for bail hearings, competency evaluations or are denied release awaiting trial because they cannot post bail.
+Most are waiting for bail hearings or competency evaluations or are denied release awaiting trial because they cannot post bail.

 What's next in the Trump criminal case